Mayuree24/InstaNotes/README.md

 ## Demo

-You can view a barebones demo at [instanotes.vercel.app](https://instanotes.vercel.app/).
+You can view the deployed version at [instanotes.vercel.app](https://instanotes.vercel.app/).